ainerpony/Speed-Unit-Converter/README.md

 # Speed-Unit-Converter
-I learning python for three days and this is my first project.
+I learned python for three days and this is my first project.
+This python script could convert km/h to m/s,also can upside down.